 These are not permanent methods of unwanted hair removal.
 Hair grows back within a few days.
 More than that, these methods

-will fasten the reappearing of hair and the speed of the hair growth will multiply.
+will fasten the reappearing of hair and the speed of hair growth will multiply.
 These are not permanent methods of unwanted hair removal.
 Hair grows back within a few days.
-More than that, these methods will fasten the reappearing of hair and the speed of the hair growth will multiply.
+More than that, these methods will fasten the reappearing of hair and the speed of hair growth will multiply.

 IS IT SAFER TO APPLY THE ELECTROLYSIS TECHNIQUES TO ANYONE?